-A minimum score of 50% on the ALEKS exam is suggested.
+A minimum score of 50% on the ALEKS exam or prior MAC1147 credit (or higher) is required.

 This course assumes prior knowledge of intermediate algebra (Algebra 2) and trigonometry.
 Students should be able to do arithmetic without a calculator.

 MAC 1147 begins with a short review of high school algebra topics (appendices A1 - A7).
 You should already be competent in working this material.